-He is currently the Chairman of the Audit Committee of the Kering Group and a member of the International Olympic Committee.
-He is also a Special Envoy on COVID-19 for the African Union and a member of the Group of Thirty (G30).
-In addition to this, Tidjane serves as an advisor to the Monetary Authority of Singapore on financial sector reforms and strategies.
+He is a Special Envoy on Covid 19 for the African Union.
+Tidjane is also the Executive Chairman of Freedom Acquisition Corporation, the Chairman of Rwanda Finance Limited, and the Chairman of the Audit Committee of the Kering Group.
+He is also a member of the International Olympic Committee and the Group of Thirty (G30).
+In addition to this, Tidjane serves as an advisor to Singapore’s Monetary Authority on financial sector reforms and strategies.

 In 2015, Tidjane became Chief Executive of Credit Suisse, where he oversaw a successful three-year restructuring program recognized by Euromoney with the ‘Banker of the Year’ Award for Excellence in 2018.
 Prior to this, he was Group Chief Executive of Prudential plc from 2009 to 2015 where his tenure saw the firm’s market capitalization treble to more than USD 60 billion.
 He was elected Chairman of the Board of the Association of British Insurers, a role he held from 2012 to 2014.
 Tidjane also served on the Board of Directors of 21st Century Fox from 2014 to 2019.
 Previously, he held a variety of leadership roles at Aviva from 2002 to 2007 including CEO of Aviva Europe and Executive Director.